wangbq/TOPDDT/README.md

 ## How to use git to update the repository

-First, clone the repository to you local computer
+First, clone the repository to your local computer
 ```
 git clone git@github.com:wangbq/TOPDDT.git
 ```
-if you haven't done so or
+if you haven't done so.

+After that, you can use
 ```
 git pull
 ```
-to get the most recent version of the source code.
+to get the most recent version of the source code at any time.

-Before you make any changes, create a new branch and switch to it, so the main branch (master in this repository) won't be affected before you finish your change
+Before you make any changes, create a new branch and switch to it, so the main branch (*master* in this repository) won't be affected before you finish your change
 ```
 git branch your-new-branch
 git checkout your-new-branch
 ```

-Make whatever changes you want, and check them into the branch by
+Make whatever changes you want, then check them into the branch by using
 ```
 git add .
 git commit -m "your commit message"
 ```
 Make sure to use meaningful commit messages to describe your changes.

-If everything goes well and your new code runs successfully, merge it with the main branch (master):
+If everything goes well and your new code runs successfully, merge it with the main branch (*master*):
 ```
 git checkout master
-git merge you-new-branch
+git merge your-new-branch
 ```
 Then send your changes to the repository on github:
 ```